Nirovision/mimiron/README.md

 When all of your Terraform config is completely modular, the only sane way to manage variables is to store them inside a `variables.json` file and pass that along when you run `terraform apply -var-file=variables.json`... but where do you store `variables.json` and how can you easily make changes?

 Our approach is to store non-sensitive variables inside the same repository as our Terraform config.
-Sensitive variables like your AWS secret and master db password are stored elsewhere and pulled in via environment variables e.g. `TF_VAR_aws_access_key`.
-Mimiron does **not** manage sensitive variables for you.
+Sensitive variables like your AWS secret and master db password are stored elsewhere then accessed later whether it be via AWS KMS or Hashicorp Vault.
+The purpose of this project is to manage non-sensitive variables.

 We want to make simple tasks such as bumping an image version simple and Mimiron is a small CLI tool that does that.
 Mimiron provides a few commands to help automate the cumbersome tasks away.